Spiral Dynamics: navigation for our turbulent times

 Are you sitting comfortably?
 Few of us are, I suspect.
 It is hard to look at the world without concern.
 Perhaps you are concerned about the volatile leadership of Trump, or the rise of the right in Europe or perhaps the unpredictability of what Brexit will bring for both the UK and beyond.
 Do you sense a world that is out of control?

-Would it surprise you to hear that these conditions were predicted over 40 years ago?
+Would it surprise you to hear that spiral dynamics predicted these conditions over 40 years ago?
 What if the world is doing just what could have been expected if we knew more about how and why it changes?
 Would you want to know the rules of the game?
 Would you want to know how they affect big societal changes, organisational function and personal development alike?
 This story is about what we can do in the face of this turbulent world.

 Patterns we can influence